Richard Campbell, President

 After working 20 years on the private sector, Gary entered public service as Administrator of the US Department of HUD in New York State.
 He was later appointed as the Special Assistant to the Secretary of HUD in Washington, DC and as Special Assistant to the President of the United States, serving as a member of the national Labor & Management Council and the President's Management Excellence Team.
 After moving to Florida, he founded Project SOS, Support Our Soldiers, Inc. operating in Central Florida and launched the U.S. Military Children’s College Fund.
 Gary joined the Board in 2017 and says "When I heard about UF Health The Villages® Hospital Auxiliary Foundation's Scholarship Program, I immediately saw this as an excellent way to expand our existing military scholarship program.
 These new programs will not only be of benefit to the recipients, but they will help our local community by expanding the number of healthcare professionals and services."

 Diane and her husband opened and operated an Open MRI in South Florida from 1990 to 1996.
 In conjunction with the MRI, she started a medical billing company to service numerous medical practices in the area.
 As a widow herself and seeing a need for support, Diane founded and led a group at her church called "Hope for Widows and Widowers."
 One of her true passions is working with our local humane society (YOUR Humane Society SPCA).
 It is this appreciation of animals which naturally led her to be the driving force behind the bricks honoring animals in our Celebration Garden.
-Diane has been a Board member since 2016 and says of her involvement with the Foundation "It is especially gratifying to be able to see where your support is helping to make a difference in your own backyard."
+Diane has been a Board member since 2016 and is currently serving as Chairman of the Board Development Committee.
+She says of her involvement with the Foundation, "It is especially gratifying to be able to see where your support is helping to make a difference in your own backyard."

 Jim began volunteering with the hospital in 2011 and was an original member of the Foundation’s Board of Directors.
 He served as President of the Auxiliary Membership from 2014–2016 and received a Certificate in Volunteer Management from Rollins College in 2016.
 He currently serves as Chairman of the Foundation's Patient Care Committee which works closely with the hospital staff to maintain and improve the quality of patient care at our hospital.